MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 - **Username** – Username for basic authentication.
 - **Password URL** – Password identifier URL from your Azure Key Vault for basic authentication.
 For information on how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault).
 - **Headers** – Header values.
-- **Sample request** – An example of the request that's sent to your token endpoint:
+- **Sample request** – An example of the request sent to your token endpoint:
     - **Sample request URL** – A read-only field that shows the request URL used to make the sample call.
     - **Sample request body** – You can construct a custom request body for the token call by selecting **+ Advanced build your own request**.
 The sample request URL and body are used to make a sample call to your token endpoint, either before creation or whenever you select **Test connection**.
 - **Timeout** – Specify the timeout duration between 1 and 5000.